ghc-proposals/ghc-proposals/proposals/0000-local-types.md

 separate.

 How do we deal with locally bound type variables on the left-hand side?
-These shadow just like they do in instance heads.
+It would make sense to shadow them, but for now I propose to simply forbid them for consistency with instance heads.

 ### Data family instances